Kate Woodley Kate Woodley

 www.ondirectorship.com

-The most successful organizations recognize that governance excellence isn't about choosing between value creation and protection—it's about mastering both.
-By understanding individual and collective DLMA predispositions, boards can construct governance approaches that harness the full spectrum of perspectives necessary for sustainable success.
+The most effective organisations don't treat this as an either/or choice.
+Governance excellence isn't about picking between risk and opportunity — it's about mastering both.
+By understanding where their instincts naturally sit, boards can build more balanced governance approaches that draw on the full range of perspectives needed for long-term, sustainable success.

 Read More